nuwanwre/simple-ws-relay/README.md

 # Websocket Relay Server

-Ready to deploy Websocket based relay server with caching support.
+This is a ready-to-deploy Websocket based relay server with caching support.
 Please refer to the flow diagram at the end of this document for a detailed overview.
-Optionally, the relay server also supports basic authentication of clients.
+Additionally, the relay server also supports basic authentication of clients.
 This authentication mechanism can be extended to integrate a regular client authorization techniques such as OAuth.

 ### Technical Details